Washington Medicaid Definition

 How to Apply for Washington Medicaid

 Prior to submitting an application for Apple Health benefits in Washington, senior applicants should be positive that they meet all eligibility requirements (as discussed above) for the program in which they are applying.
-Having excess income and / or asset limit(s), or being uncertain if eligibility criteria are met, can result in a denial of Medicaid benefits.
+Having income and / or assets over the limit(s), or being uncertain if eligibility criteria are met, can result in a denial of Medicaid benefits.
 Persons in these situations should seriously consider Medicaid planning for the best chance of acceptance into a Medicaid program.
 For general information about applying for long-term care Medicaid, click here.